Graduate Diploma and Master

 First Year Student Award and the Second Year Student Award.

-The Awards were established to support the Graduate Diploma of Midwifery program, as well promote awareness of ACM as the peak professional body for midwifery and midwives.
+The Awards were established to support the Graduate Diploma of Midwifery program, as well as promote awareness of ACM as the peak professional body for midwifery and midwives.

 The First Year Student Award is presented to the recipient based on academic excellence in the 1st year of the course.